Russian

 In

-church music and by the 16th century, Russian chant seems to lost
+and by the 16th century, Russian chant seems to have lost its links with

 Znamenny.